Here are the rules and guidelines to your luggage preparation before the race.

 Luggage that runners need immediately after the race in Thorsmork should be taken to Landmannalaugar on race day and put on the bus that takes it to the finish line before the race starts.
 Runners must have warm and dry clothes to wear after the race.
 It is also recommended to have a towel and swimwear.
 Note that the men's showers are outdoor so it is a good idea to have slippers to wear when you walk from the dressing tent to the showers.

-Before putting the luggage in the bus, runners should check the latest weather updates and follow the race director’s instructions regarding clothing and gear.
+Before putting the luggage on the bus, runners should check the latest weather updates and follow the race director’s instructions regarding clothing and gear.
 Please note that there are no indoor facilities at Landmannalaugar, the only way to make some last minutes updates to your attire is on the bus or in the portable toilets outside.

 The bags will be in Thorsmork by the time runners arrive there and should be collected from the tents by the shower area.
 They will be sorted by the gender of runners and by race numbers.
-The bags must be securely closed and labeled with the Thorsmork luggage label.
+The bags must be securely closed and labelled with the Thorsmork luggage label.

 Recommendations - when packing for the race

 The average temperature in July at the Laugavegur is 7-8°C or 45-47°F. But the weather is variable and can change fast.
 At the race start, all runners must be prepared to follow the race director's instructions regarding adequate clothing or extra clothing which should be carried.
 Runners will need a minimum of a long-sleeved top, tights or trousers, gloves and warm headgear to cover both head and ears.
-As the course goes to a high altitude, we recommend taking a windproof jacket, long running pants, and ski band or head-buff.
+As the course goes to a high altitude, we recommend taking a windproof jacket, long running pants, and ski band or head buff.

 Water belts and energy gels are recommended at all times.